 Diagnosis of Uterine Endometriosis

 The earlier endometriosis is detected, the easier it is to treat.
-The challenge is that the disease often remains unnoticed for a long time: its signs can be mistaken for manifestations of other gynecological disorders.
-Therefore, in the presence of regular pain or cycle disruptions, it is important to undergo a comprehensive examination.
+The challenge is that the condition often remains unnoticed for a long time because its symptoms may resemble other gynecological disorders.
+This is why regular pain or cycle disturbances require a comprehensive examination.

-The initial appointment begins with a consultation and gynecological examination.
-Even at this stage, the specialist may suspect endometriosis based on the type of pain, the condition of the cervix, and the size of the uterus.
-Pelvic ultrasound helps evaluate the structure of the uterine wall and detect areas suspicious for adenomyosis, although this method does not always allow for a precise diagnosis.
+The diagnostic process begins with a consultation and physical examination.
+At this stage, the gynecologist may already suspect endometriosis based on the type of pain, cervical appearance, and uterine size.
+Pelvic ultrasound helps assess the uterine wall and identify areas suspicious for adenomyosis, although it does not always allow a definitive diagnosis.

-To assess the general condition of the body, the doctor may order blood tests and hormonal tests.
-They help clarify the cause of cycle irregularities and determine the correct treatment plan.
-The full scope of examination is determined individually after a gynecological consultation.
+To assess overall health, the doctor may prescribe blood tests and hormonal evaluations.
+These help clarify the cause of cycle disturbances and determine the appropriate treatment approach.
+The full diagnostic plan is tailored individually after consultation.

 Modern Methods of Treating Endometriosis